hyunjimoon/tolzul/🐅3승수전문_4승목평가/베이즈창업/ambition as promise prior/_spandrel/technical_optimism.md

 - Generates a trap where the maintenance of potential becomes the sole activity
 - Parallels what Luhmann called "autopoietic systems" - systems that produce their own reproduction

-The concept extends to any system where the meta-level operation (maintaining the ability to operate) consumes the system's actual purpose.
+The concept extends to any system where the ⭐️meta-level operation (maintaining the ability to operate) consumes the system's actual purpose.⭐️

+---

 ## 3. Hidden Technical Debt as Promise Pathology